baumanj/python-learning/friday.md

 For more detailed information, [docs.python.org](https://docs.python.org) is the place to go.
 One thing to be careful of is what version of documentation you're looking at.
 At Isilon, we use 2.6.1.
 Your computers likely have 2.7.x installed.

-Of course, don't forget your old friends Goolse and Stack Overflow for answers to specicifc questions.
+Of course, don't forget your old friends Google and Stack Overflow for answers to specicifc questions.
 Python's "explicit is better" philosophy does have the benefit of making it quite googlable.

 ### The standard library functionality that you should be aware of